 Puppies are curious, and a Lab puppy will most likely try to wander.
 A large part of getting them used to your home is through gradual exposure, making sure that they are not overwhelmed with home life all at once.

 This means that things like microwave noises, kitchen sounds, doors being slammed, daily schedules, alarm clocks, and meal times all have to be learned slowly.
 Ideally, you want to restrict your pup to a smaller area, stopping them from wandering too far and getting lost or hurt.
+That will also make it will be easier for you to train your dog to use a dog door and ensure that the pup does not stray too far away.
+It is also a good idea to contact a dog door company and get the right-sized door installed.

 Until you can train your puppy properly, always assume that they will get themselves hurt if possible.
 The more you can hide or cover up dangerous parts of their home space, the easier it becomes for them to stay safe and avoid accidental injury while exploring, playing, or even just sleeping.